Towards Long-Form Spatio-Temporal Video Grounding: Experiments

 \subsection{Analysis of Efficiency}

 \intextsep{0pt}

-To analyze the efficacy and complexity of our model, we report the efficiency of the model and the comparison with other methods in Tab.~\ref{complex}.
+To analyze the efficacy and complexity, we report the efficiency of our model and its comparison with other methods in Tab.~\ref{complex}.
 As shown in Tab.~\ref{complex}, our model size is similar to other methods.
 Although our inference time (for 64 images, aligned to SF-STVG methods) is longer due to autoregressive processing, at $1.09$ seconds, compared to the inference times of STCAT, CG-STVG, and TA-STVG, which are $0.47$, $0.71$ and $0.69$ seconds respectively, our GPU memory usage is much lower than other methods.
 Specifically, our GPU memory usage is $7.9$G, while other methods such as TA-STVG and CG-STVG have GPU memory usages of $25.1$G and $25.9$G, respectively.
 Therefore, our method is more suitable for handling long videos.

-Due to limited space, we show additional results, analysis, and discussions in the \emph{\textbf{supplementary material}}.
+Due to limited space, we show additional results, analyzes, and discussions in the \emph{\textbf{supplementary material}}.